We're making changes to strengthen your voice Info

 10 years later, I decided I wasn’t just going to come back and study, because if I hadn’t have done all the stuff I was doing with the SU when I was here the first time, I wouldn’t have got through my time at the University.

-Zoe admits she was nervous to come back to student life after so many years away and return as mature student, however, expresses appreciation for the SU for being a place she can always feel accepted.
+Zoe admits she was nervous to come back to student life after so many years away and return as a mature student, however, expresses appreciation for the SU for being a place she can always feel accepted.

 I was anxious coming back to University at the age of 30 and feeling old, but I can walk through the SU without feeling out of place.
 I think no matter what you are studying, or who you are or how old you are, you are always made to feel welcome.